Opinion | Trump on drugs. Who could have seen this coming?

 On Friday, the perfect physical specimen announced that he would undergo some sort of “medical evaluation” on live television — a far cry from the nondisclosure agreements Trump reportedly demanded of every doctor who saw him during his November 2019 dash to Walter Reed, the details of which remain nondisclosed.
 Trump evidently hopes to be cleared to resume his potential-superspreader rallies.
 A person would have to be tripping to think that more of the same would somehow turn this fiasco around.

 But rest easy, America: This isn’t the first time an addled chief executive has melted down.
-Back in 1974, during his final days as president, Richard M. Nixon, loopy on Scotch, rambled the White House having one-way conversations with the portraits.
+Back in 1974, during his final days as president, Richard M. Nixon, loopy on Scotch, rambled around the White House having one-way conversations with the portraits.
 It’s the unfortunate nature of our high-tech existence that nothing happens in private anymore.
 Whether this is ’roid rage or simply the wheels coming off, President Trump is live-streaming it.

 Read more from David Von Drehle’s archive.